refractionPOINT/lce_doc/docs/api_keys.md

 Making a REST call will fail with a `401` if your API Key / token is missing some privileges and the missing privilege will be specified in the error.

+## Required Privileges
+Below is a list of privileges required for some common tasks.

+### Go Live
+When "going Live" through the web UI, the following is required by the user:

+* `output.*`: for the creation of the real-time output via HTTP to the browser.
+* `sensor.task`: to send the commands (both manually for the console and to populate the various tabs) to the sensor.